Personal information

 2002 Venia Legendi (Habilitation) in Environmental Chemistry and Ecotoxicology at the Swiss Federal Institute of Technology ETH Zürich, Switzerland

-1995 Doctor of Natural Sciences (equivalent to PhD), Environmental Organic Chemistry, ETH Zürich, CH
+1995 Doctor of Natural Sciences (equivalent to PhD), Environmental Organic Chemistry, ETH Zürich, Switzerland

 1990 Diplom (equivalent to Master of Science), Chemistry, University of Konstanz, Germany